isabella232/datadog-ci/src/commands/trace/README.md

 datadog-ci trace command touch README.md
 ```

 Whatever comes after `datadog-ci trace command` will be executed as is.
+A span will be created corresponding to the executed command.

+### Supported CI Systems

+You may use `trace command` in any CI system, but the trace will only be continued in the following supported CIs:

+- Jenkins